top of page

 I lost a paddle/packraft/inflation bag!
 What do I do?

 Please let us know of any lost or damaged equipment when you return the boats.
 We do reserve the right to charge the replacement cost of any equipment or accessories that are completely lost or damaged beyond repair, and will evaluate on a case-by-case basis.
+Please see our policies page for more information.

 Can I pick up my raft the evening before my rental starts?